childhealth/Wagtail/Setup.md

 pip3install --upgrade pip
 ```
 ### Install virtual environments for Python
 It's best practice to use virtual environments for running Python applications.
-For this project not going to use them, but install them just in case:
+For this project not going to use them :pray:, but install them just in case:
 ```
 sudo apt-get install python3-venv
 ```